Little People, Orphan Car Show, Willow Run Bomber Plant, Ypsilanti

-I dressed as Rosie the Riveter today at the Orphan Car Show to benefit the Ypsilanti Automotive Heritage Museum (another treasure from Ypsilanti’s distinguished industrial past.)
+I visited the Orphan Car Show in Ypsilanti today (a benefit for the Ypsilanti Automotive Heritage Museum, another treasure from Ypsilanti’s distinguished industrial past.)

 And, as usual, I met a lot of very interesting people with a connection to Willow Run.
 For example, a guy whose dad came up from southern Ohio to work at the plant during WWII.
 Dad was a very small guy, so they asked him, “Are you strong in your arms?”

-He was a fiesty little guy, too, so he said, “Yeah, you wanna try me?”
+He was a feisty little guy, too, so he said, “Yeah, you wanna try me?”

 They said, “No, we believe you.”
 Then they took him to the center wing section of the assembly line and put him inside the wing, bucking rivets in an awkward corner.
-The smallest girls would fit in the center wing, but sometimes they weren’t strong enough for all the jobs that needed doing in there.
+The smallest girls would fit in the center wing, but sometimes they weren’t strong enough for all the jobs in there that needed doing.

 BTW, the word around Ypsilanti is that the doorknob at the Tap Room on Michigan Avenue is set very low to this day because they moved the knob down during the war so the “Little People” who worked at the plant could reach it.

-Little People were so needed in the center wing assembly on the B-24 line, that the Ford Motor Company actively recruited them from Hollywood and the circuses.
+Little People were so needed in the center wing assembly on the B-24 line that the Ford Motor Company actively recruited them from Hollywood and circuses.

 Henry Ford was a stickler for everybody punching their own time card, so it was a daily sight at shift change to see coworkers cheerfully lifting up the Little People so they could punch their cards.